 Containment performance analyses will be based on validated structural models supported by data and reasonable failure criteria.
 In the analysis, consideration will be given to various types of load on the containment, e.g. static pressure loads, pressure ramp rates, localized heat loads and localized dynamic pressure loads.
 The supporting analyses will provide an engineering basis for containment failure mode, location, size and ultimate pressure and/or temperature capabilities.

 In determining the structural performance of the containment, the uncertainties associated with estimation of the structural capacities necessary for withstanding extremes of pressure and/or temperature will also be assessed.
 Such uncertainties can be determined by techniques for uncertainty quantification and propagation, as part of the structural capacity assessment.
-Alternatively, expert judgement supported by simple analysis could be used to establish the failure pressure and/or temperature distribution for various credible failure modes (leaks and ruptures).
+Alternatively, expert judgement supported by simple analysis could be used to establish the failure pressure and/or temperature distribution for various credible failure modes (leaks and ruptures). (as said before, expert judgement is only accepted if there is not enough input data for calculation)

 Consideration will also be given in the Level 2 PSA to the possible effects of temperature on the structural performance of containment.
 The temperature of the containment could affect the strength characteristics of the structural materials as well as cause degradation of penetration seal materials.
+(Obviously effects of pressure should be considered)

 Dynamic loads versus quasi-static loads